savonet/blog/_posts/2023-07-22-liquidsoap-2.2.0.md

 While commited to open-source through and through, we also do want to meet our users where they are.
 To this end, it seems that a lof of them want to use the proprietary stereotool audio processing.
 Up until this version, the only option was via the external command line encoder and this was not satisfactory.

-With this release, it is now possible to use the shared library distributed by the author, which provides support for  an new `stereotool` internal operator that is much easier to integrate.
+With this release, it is now possible to use the shared library distributed by the author, which provides support for  a new `stereotool` internal operator that is much easier to integrate.
 See the documentation [here](https://www.liquidsoap.info/doc-2.2.0/stereotool.html).

 ### 📟 Records enhancements